esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 ===

-## Drawbacks
+## Considerations

-Large amount of isolation enhances reproducibility but decreases flexibility.
+- Large amount of isolation enhances reproducibility but decreases flexibility.
+- Leaving it up to the user can be done for simple scripts (most research software)

+===

+## Rules of thumb

+- Simple scripts can use a simple dependency specification
+- If other software might depend on this software, package it
+- To archive a specific software version and its environment, you could use a container

 ===